Pieces of Our Past: Little League Goes International

-A look at some of the historical uniforms displayed throughout the Peter J. McGovern Little League Museum in South Williamsport, Pa., reveals when Little League Baseball became an international phenomenon.
+A look at some of the historical uniforms displayed throughout the World of Little League Peter J. McGovern Little League Museum and Official Store in South Williamsport, Pa., reveals when Little League Baseball became an international phenomenon.

 One uniform in particular highlights one of the first chartered programs outside the United States - the Panama Canal Zone.

 Two leagues, one on each side of the canal, were established in 1950 and aptly named the Pacific and Atlantic Little Leagues of Balboa.
 The canal, one of the largest and most difficult engineering feats ever made, connects the Atlantic and Pacific oceans.
 It eliminated the treacherous trip around Cape Horn, the southern-most tip of South America.

 Coached by Joe Cicero, a Major League player who played for the Boston Red Sox and Philadelphia Athletics, the Pacific league, made the run in its area and moved to the United States Eastern bracket.

 At the time when international teams were first introduced, they first had to play their way through one of the American brackets to earn a berth at the World Series championship games.

 Although the team from the Pacific Little League ended up losing in the regional tournament that year, it made a big step for those teams wishing to form outside of the United States.